 A key ingredient for salads, sandwiches, sauces, and tomatoes, basil sprouts quickly and can be ready to harvest in as little as 3-4 weeks under the right growing conditions.
 Basil loves sunshine, so place your indoor planter somewhere where your growing herb can get at least 6 hours of sunshine per day.
 As the basil plant grows, be sure to prune early and often because the leaves won’t be as flavorful if the plant starts to flower.

 A staple in many culinary creations and a widely divisive ingredient, cilantro complements a wide variety of dishes.
 Sun-loving and fast-growing, cilantro is a fairly forgiving herb to start growing.
 Place where it can get at least 6 hours of sunlight per day.
 Use soil that drains well, as too much water can cause root rot.

 Lacy parsley leaves add texture to your home and extra flavor to your meals.
 Though they may not be the fastest growing herb, they are fairly easy to care for.
 Place parsley plants in an area with lots of sunlight, as they prefer 5-8 hours of sunlight per day.
 Space plants apart to allow room for them to grow, and harvest before it has a chance to bloom for the best flavor.

-The onion-flavor of chives adds a fresh element to any dish.
-Easy to grow in lower light settings and temperatures, chives make an excellent herb to grow during the winter months.
+The onion flavor of chives adds a fresh element to any dish.
+Easy to grow in lower light settings and temperatures, chives are an excellent herb to grow during the winter months.
 Use a well-draining potting mix and water when the soil is dry to the touch.

-With light, subtle flavor rosemary adds flavor without being too overpowering.
+With a light, subtle taste, rosemary adds flavor without being too overpowering.
 Perfect for bright and sunny spaces and drought tolerant, the hearty rosemary plant is an excellent addition to indoor herb gardens.
 Use planters with drainage holes and well-draining soil to avoid overwatering.